 - The results are opened or saved.

 You can open a tool from the Toolbox by double clicking on its name in the Toolbox.
-In case you do not know which folder the tool you are looking for belongs to, you can use the very useful Launch button () and type any part of the tool name in the search field.
+In case you do not know which folder the tool you are looking for belongs to, you can use the very useful Quick launch function by clicking on Ctrl + Shift + T (or + Shift + T on Mac) and typing any part of the tool name in the search field.
 Double click on the name of the tool in the table.

 When you open a tool, a wizard pop up in the center of the View Area.
 Through a succession of windows you will enter the data you want to analyze, the parameters of the analysis you want to perform and how you want to handle the results of the analysis.
 You can navigate between windows by clicking the buttons Next and Previous at the bottom of the window.

 If you are working on a network and have access to a server, you will first be asked to "Choose where to run" the tool.
 This window gives the following options:

 - Workbench to run the tool on your own computer.

 - CLC Server to run the tool on a server.